grantreed1/Cross-Asset-Macro-Volatility/README.md

 The core signal utilizes a rolling Z-score to identify cross-asset relative-value pairs.
 By systematically shorting historically overpriced implied volatility and funding underpriced protection, the strategy isolates the pure VRP spread.

 ### 2. Options P&L Modeling
-Daily P&L is simulated using a second-order Taylor Series expansion of the Black-Scholes model:
+Daily Options P&L is simulated using a second-order Taylor Series expansion of the Black-Scholes model:

 $$dP \approx \Delta dS + \frac{1}{2} \Gamma (dS)^2 + \mathcal{V} d\sigma + \Theta dt$$

-This model effectively neutralizes delta exposure while capturing the non-linear gamma effects and primary vega exposure.

 ### 3. Risk Management & Sizing
 An **inverse-volatility weighting framework** is applied to equalize risk contributions across the asset classes.
 Compared to an equal-weight baseline, this dynamic scaling drastically improves risk-adjusted returns and minimizes drawdown depth.